falconomad/UnityGames/README.md

 2.flappy crow

- Tap game similiar to flappy bird.
+ This is a 3d tap game.
 6 different sections are avaialble.
-These sections will be called randomly.
+These sections will be called randomly( never ending manner).
 Player need to control a crow by tapping left side of the screen and drop egg by tapping on right side.
 Each successful drop through the basket gives a point and one more egg.
 Player need to keep the egg count zero.
 Collision with baskets results in death.
 Speed of the crow will be increasing gradually.

 Both javascript and c# are used for scripting.